 Of course, classics mechanics has been superseded by special relativity.
 But it remains useful because it is still extremely accurate in predicting the behaviour of most objects that are not smaller than a molecule, similar to how it is possible to predict the movement or behaviour of masses of people but not individuals.

 Are the concepts of classical mechanics useful outside the domain of physical science?
 My answer is “yes.”
 Human behaviour can be understood in terms of classical mechanics; the moral universe seems to operate by analogous laws.
 Consider inertia.
 Like any object in the physical world, human behaviour tends to stay at rest.
 Ortega, who was a Spanish philosopher of the 20th century, wrote that we refer to the crowd as “masses” not so much because of their multitude, but because of their inertia.
-Indeed, the vast majority of people do nothing with their lives.
+Inertia is why we hate change.
+It is also why remarkable people are so few.